OWASP/CheatSheetSeries/cheatsheets/Abuse_Case_Cheat_Sheet.md

 # Sources of the schemas

-All schemas were created using https://www.draw.io/ site and exported (as PNG image) for integration into this article.
+All figures were created using https://www.draw.io/ site and exported (as PNG image) for integration into this article.

 All XML descriptor files for each schema are available below (using XML description, modification of the schema is possible using DRAW.IO site):